sambanova/ai-starter-kit/edgar_qna/README.md

     -  **Prompt engineering:** The user's query is combined with the retrieved content along with instructions and chat history (if using memory) to form the prompt before being sent to the LLM.
 This process involves prompt engineering, and is an important part of ensuring quality output.
 In this AI template, customized prompts are provided to the LLM to improve the quality of response for this use case.

-## Third-party tools and data sources

-All the packages/tools are listed in the requirements.txt file in the project directory.
-Some of the main packages are listed below:
-- streamlit (version 1.25.0)
-- llama-hub (version 0.0.25)
-- langchain (version 0.0.266)
-- langchain_community (version 0.0.16)
-- llama-index (version 0.8.20)
-- sentence_transformers (version 2.2.2)
-- instructorembedding (version 1.0.1)
-- beautifulsoup4 (version 4.12.2)
-- chromadb (version 0.4.8)
-- qdrant-client (version 1.5.2)
-- fastapi (version 0.99.1)
-- unstructured (version 0.8.1)
-- sec-edgar-downloader (version 5.0.2)
-- python-xbrl (version 1.1.1)
-- sseclient (version 0.0.27)

 # Getting started
 ## 1. Deploy your model in SambaStudio
 Begin by deploying your LLM of choice (e.g. Llama 2 13B chat, etc) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).